Coconut Oil: Versatile Oil With Culinary and Health Uses

 • Coconut oil is extracted through traditional methods such as expeller-pressing and the wet process, and it is rich in medium-chain fatty acids with antimicrobial properties.

-• Coconut oil has various culinary uses due to its high smoke point and subtle flavour, including sautéing, baking, and as a substitute for butter or shortening.
+• Coconut oil has various culinary uses due to its high smoke point and subtle flavour, including sautéing, baking, and as a substitute for or shortening.

 • Coconut oil is rich in saturated fats, primarily medium-chain triglycerides (MCTs), and contains small amounts of vitamins E and K, and iron.
 The health risks and benefits of saturated fats in coconut oil are still being debated.